-Hiram E. Fitzgerald, Associate Provost
+Laurie A. Van Egeren, Interim Associate Provost

-The Office of the Associate Provost for University Outreach and Engagement (UOE) supports the academic mission of the university through community-engaged scholarship-engaged research and creative activities, engaged teaching and learning, engaged service, and engaged commercialized activity.
+The Office of the Associate Provost for University Outreach and Engagement (UOE) supports the academic mission of the university by facilitating community-engaged scholarship, including community-engaged research and creative activities, teaching and learning, service, and commercialized activities.
+Keys ways that UOE supports the community-engaged work of MSU faculty, staff, students, and community include:

-UOE: